zhenghh04/blendcorpus/README.md

-# LLM data pipeline
+# LLM Data Pipeline

 <p align="center">
   <img src="./.docs/figures/BlendCorpus.jpg" alt="BlendCorpus Logo" width="400"/>
 </p>

 **BlendCorpus** is a modular and scalable data preprocessing and loading framework for large language model (LLM) training.
-It supports efficient tokenization using MPI-based parallelism and provides customizable dataloaders compatible with various LLM training workflows such as Megatron-DeepSpeed and TorchTitan. **BlendCorpus** allows seamless integration of different tokenizers, dataset formats, and distributed training setups, making it suitable for research and production-scale LLM pipelines.
+It supports efficient tokenization using MPI-based parallelism and provides customizable dataloaders compatible with various LLM training workflows such as Megatron-DeepSpeed and TorchTitan. **BlendCorpus** allows seamless integration of different tokenizers, dataset formats, and distributed training setups, making it suitable for research- and production-scale LLM pipelines.

 ## Install
 ```bash